A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Results

-We generate 130 new questions as shown in the Supplementary Information.
+We generate new questions for each course and topic by prompting Codex with numbered human-written questions to generate the next question automatically.
+Specifically, we create prompts of 25 randomly selected problems for which Codex generates correct answers, remove the questions after a randomly chosen question in the list, and have Codex complete the next new question.
+We present 130 new questions generated by Codex in the Supplementary Information to demonstrate this capability.
 These include ten new questions for each of the seven courses and each of the six MATH topics.
-Table~\ref{tab:newall} shows one generated question for each course and MATH topic.
-Generating a question takes less than a second and we generate as many questions as we like.
-We create prompts of 25 randomly selected problems for which Codex generate correct answers, cut at a random question, and have Codex complete the next new question.
+Table~\ref{tab:newall} shows one generated question for each class and MATH topic.
+Generating a question takes less than a second.
+We can generate an arbitrarily large number of questions, demonstrating that this is a practical and effective method for creating new course content.